 Starting Point: New Town

 We chose to stay at an AirBnB just northeast of the Edinburgh’s center in New Town near the foot of Calton Hill.
 The location was a perfect location for exploring Edinburgh.
 It was easily walkable to the main sites but away from the really busy tourist areas.
 It was also less expensive than a hotel.
 You can check Edinburgh AirBnB listings here.
-If you have never used AirBnb but would like to try, you can use this coupon code to get $35 off your first booking.
 And check out these 7 tips for how to book on AirBnB.

 Queen street creates the divide between Old Town and New Town.
 It seems silly to call a 350 year old neighborhood “new” but it is indeed newer than Old Town.
 No matter, this area has a lot of great Edwardian architecture so be sure to look up and enjoy the buildings as you walk.
 The whole of New Town is considered a UNESCO site.
 And if you are keen to learn more about these cultural treasures, you should check out Gary Arndt’s quest to visit all of the UNESCO World Heritage sites.